 Completion of first-year requirements with no failures.
-Students must have an average of at least 70% in 3.0 principal courses, including (Calculus 1000A/B or Calculus 1500A/B) and (Calculus 1501A/B or (Calculus 1301A/B with a mark of at least 85%)), Mathematics 1600A/B, Computer Science 1026A/B (with a mark of at least 65%), Computer Science 1027A/B (with a mark of at least 65%) plus 0.5 additional principal courses, with no mark less than 60% in any of the 3.0 principal courses.
+Students must have an average of at least 70% in 3.0 principal courses, including (Calculus 1000A/B or Calculus 1500A/B) and (Calculus 1501A/B or (Calculus 1301A/B with a mark of at least 85%)), Mathematics 1600A/B, Computer Science 1026A/B or Data Science 1200A/B (either with a mark of at least 65%), Computer Science 1027A/B (with a mark of at least 65%) plus 0.5 additional principal courses, with no mark less than 60% in any of the 3.0 principal courses.

-Recommended course: Statistical Sciences 1023A/B.
+Recommended course: Data Science 1000A/B or Statistical Sciences 1023A/B.

 0.5 course from: Computer Science 2214A/B, Mathematics 2151A/B, Mathematics 2155F/G.

-0.5 course from: one of Computer Science 4490Z or Statistical Sciences 4844A/B.
+0.5 course from group 1: one of Computer Science 4490Z or Statistical Sciences 4844A/B.

-1.5 courses from: Computer Science 3346A/B, Computer Science 3377A/B (or Science 3377A/B), Computer Science 4411A/B, Computer Science 4416A/B, Computer Science 4417A/B, Computer Science 4418A/B, Computer Science 4442A/B, Computer Science 4490Z or Statistical Sciences 4844A/B, Statistical Sciences 4860A/B, Statistical Sciences 4864A/B, Statistical Sciences 4960F/G, the former Computer Science 4412A/B.
+1.5 courses from group 2: Computer Science 3346A/B, Computer Science 3377A/B (or Science 3377A/B), Computer Science 4411A/B, Computer Science 4416A/B, Computer Science 4417A/B, Computer Science 4418A/B, Computer Science 4442A/B, Computer Science 4490Z or Statistical Sciences 4844A/B, Statistical Sciences 4860A/B, Statistical Sciences 4864A/B, Statistical Sciences 4960F/G.